purduesigbots/ARMS/README.md

 ## Quick start guide
 ### Initializing & configuring ARMS
-The file `ARMS/config.h` contains all the macros necessary to configure ARMS for your robot.
-There are many different macros to adjust to fine tune ARMS for your robot.
+The file `ARMS/config.h` contains all the macros necessary to configure ARMS.
+There are many different macros to fine tune ARMS for your robot.
 Here are some examples:

-* `LEFT_MOTORS` - a list of motors used for the left wheels of the chassis
+* `LEFT_MOTORS` - A list of motors used for the left wheels of the chassis.
-* `RIGHT_MOTORS` - a list of motors used for the right wheels of the chassis
+* `RIGHT_MOTORS` - A list of motors used for the right wheels of the chassis.
-* `GEAR_SET`	- The gear-set that the motors for the chassis use
+* `GEAR_SET`	- The gear-set that the motors of the chassis uses.
 * `DISTANCE_CONSTANT` - Used to tune how far the robot travels for a given unit of distance.
 We tune this so that the robot travels 12 inches accurately.
 * `DEGREE_CONSTANT` - Used to tune how far the robot turns for a given unit of distance.
-We tune this so that the robot turns 90° accurately
+We tune this so that the robot turns 90° accurately.
-* `*_KP`, `*_KI`, `*_KD` - tunes the PID constants for linear, angular, or tracking movement.
+* `*_KP`, `*_KI`, `*_KD` - Tunes the PID constants for linear, angular, or tracking movement.

-After modifying `ARMS/config.h`, recompile and upload your project and the changes will take effect.
+After modifying `ARMS/config.h`, recompile and upload your project to your robot, then the changes will take effect.
 To initialize arms, simply call `arms::init()` within the initialization section of your PROS project.
 This will initialize ARMS with the constants defined in `ARMS/config.h`
 ```cpp
 void initialize() {